usnistgov/gzaprsros/Worlds/Readme.md

 So these camera ROS parameters bounding boxes are defined in a Gazebo world space which uses meters as units.
-After reading these values, the vision simulator will then filter objects based on pose location to simulate either for camera1 or camera2 to stream to the appropriate TCP port.
+After reading these values, the vision simulator will then filter objects based on pose location to produce simulated values for either camera1 or camera2 to stream to the appropriate TCP port.

 These camera parameters are set in the launch file: